 Request for variations and Waivers to the WBD supplemental design guidelines and WBD Vision Book shall be considered by the Planning and Zoning Board.
-Request for a waiver or variation shall be submitted to the Department of Planning and Economic Opportunity.
+Reguest for a waiver or variation shall be submitted to the Department of Planning and Economic Opportunity.
 The request for a waiver or variation shall include the material necessary for Planning and Economic Opportunity staff to review and make a recommendation to the Planning and Zoning Board.
 The request shall, at a minimum, induce the following:

-- (a) Thorough narrative describing the nature of the request and reason the request is necessary to make reasonable use of the land/building/site in guestion. the site planshall incorporate enough of the WBD to provide context for the requested variation or waiver.
+- (a) Thorough narrative describing the nature of the request and reason the request is necessary to make reasonable use of the land/building/site in question. the site planshall incorporate enough of the WBD to provide context for the requested

 - (b) Site plan.
 A site plan shall include the subject property and the necessary areas of the surrounding lands to determine the interrelationship of the WBD.

 - (c) Building elevations.

 - (d) Facade treatment details.

 - (e) Material list.

+- (f) Streetscape plan

+- (g) Landscape plan

+- (h) Any other material deemed necessary by PEO staff or the Planning and Zoning Board to adequately review and make an informed decision as to the request.